 - Is the Public Fiduciary’s appointment an advantage to the person’s situation?

 If the appointment of a Guardian or Conservator is necessary and appropriate, a petition is prepared for filing with the Court.
 The Maricopa County Public Fiduciary is represented in these proceedings by the Civil Division of the Maricopa County Attorney’s Office.
-The current Deputy County Attorney assigned to represent the Public Fiduciary is Roberto Pulver.

 The Public Fiduciary serves without bond per state statute and has a claim against the estate for an annual assessment